Flevy Management Insights Case Study

 Explore more Jobs-to-Be-Done deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Jobs-to-Be-Done.
-These resources below were developed by management consulting firms and Jobs-to-Be-Done subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Jobs-to-Be-Done templates below that were developed by management consulting firms and Jobs-to-Be-Done subject matter experts.

 In the rapidly evolving esports landscape, the integration of artificial intelligence (AI) and machine learning (ML) has become a focal point for enhancing user engagement.
 A 2021 study by Accenture notes that AI has the potential to increase profitability rates by an average of 38% by 2035.
 As such, the deployment of AI/ML in understanding user behavior can significantly refine the Jobs-to-Be-Done framework, leading to more personalized and engaging user experiences.